Start your day eating a healthy acai bowl or a crispy croissant with our guide on where to eat breakfast in Hong Kong

 12. Elephant Grounds

 Elephant Grounds has locations around the city, and makes breakfast treats that will have you full and happy in no time.
-All totally Instagram-worthy, try the Spinach Mushroom Omelette ($85), heavenly Peanut Butter Toast with caramelised bananas ($65) or keep it healthy with an Acai Bowl ($85).
+All totally Instagram-worthy, try the spinach mushroom omelette, the heavenly peanut butter toast with caramelised bananas or keep it healthy with an acai bowl.
 Don’t forget to try one of their coffees or matcha lattes too.
 Breakfast in Hong Kong doesn’t get much better.

 13. Feather & Bone

 Serving breakfast from as early as 7am – making it a great option for a business breakfast, Feather & Bone has a selection of totally delicious breakfast treats.
-If you are in a hurry, they have Bacon & Egg Breakfast Bap ($38), or eat in and keep it simple with Chorizo Brekky Bake for just $98, or get your millennial fix with Spicy Crab Crumpet ($158).
-Wash whatever you choose down with a cup of their own-brand fab coffee, and you will be good to go.
+If you are in a hurry, they have the Bacon & Egg Breakfast Bap, or eat in and keep it simple with Chorizo Brekky Bake; you can also get your millennial fix with Spicy Crab Crumpet.
+Wash whatever you choose down with a cup of their own-brand fab coffee, and you’ll be good to go.

 Feather & Bone has branches across town.